 As A Machine That Would Never Break

-Watershed: A River’s Call to Action, is a collaboration with XAP, running throughout May 2025 in St Albans Cathedral.
-The project is a response to the violation of our UK rivers by neglect and mismanagement, in particular the nearby River Ver – a very special chalk stream – which has has been subjected to sewage dumping, with little respite, over the last year and beyond.
+Watershed: A River’s Call to Action is a collaborative project with XAP - a response to the violation of our UK rivers by neglect and mismanagement.
+The first phase of the project was hosted within the magnificent North Transept of St Alban’s Cathedral, and focussed in particular on the nearby River Ver – a very special chalk stream – which has has been subjected to sewage dumping, with little respite, over the last year and beyond.

 Interactive video installation programmed in C++/openFrameworks on MacOS + Xbox Kinect.